What Are a Lawyer’s Obligations When a Client Has Had a Head Injury?

 - Guardian of the general: This is someone who is appointed to take care of both interests.

 If you are appointed as a guardian, you will still need a court’s permission to make many important financial or business decisions on behalf of the mentally incapacitated person.

 Protecting Head Injury Patients

-There are ways to make sure that an attorney meets their obligations when it comes to a TBI plaintiff:
+There are ways to make sure an attorney meets their obligations when it comes to a TBI plaintiff:

 - Choose an attorney with a good reputation.

 - Look for an attorney with experience in similar cases.
-Attorneys with experience in similar types of TBI cases, and a proven track record of winning cases, are more likely to know the ethical rules and other regulations regarding these types of claims.
+Attorneys with experience in similar types of TBI cases and a proven track record of winning cases are more likely to know the ethical rules and other regulations regarding these types of claims.

 - Have someone from the family attend appointments with the attorney and client.
 If the client agrees, it can be a simple way to assuage any fears about the client-attorney relationship.

-If you are looking for a Pennsylvania attorney with experience in head injury claims, contact KBG Injury Law for a consultation.
+If you are looking for a Pennsylvania attorney with experience in head injury claims, contact KBG Injury Law for a free consultation.
 Our team has a proven track record of securing court wins and settlements on behalf of patients with various types of traumatic brain injuries.